1926 Australian referendum (Industry and Commerce)

 The Constitution Alteration (Industry and Commerce) Bill 1926, was an unsuccessful proposal to alter the Australian Constitution to extend the Commonwealth legislative power in respect to corporations, and to give it the power to make laws with respect to trusts and combinations in restraint of trade, trade unions and employer associations.
 It was put to voters for approval in a referendum held on 4 September 1926.

 Question

 Do you approve of the proposed law for the alteration of the Constitution entitled 'Constitution Alteration (Industry and Commerce) 1926'?

+Proposed Changes to the Constituation

 The proposal was to alter section 51 of the Constitution as follows:

 Section fifty-one of the Constitution is altered— industry and Commerce.